Everett Street Corridor Improvements—NE 35th Avenue to NE 43rd Avenue

 Timing

-• We are in the early stages of this project.
+• We are in the early stages of the first project of the overall corridor improvements.

 • The design process, which started with land surveying in Spring 2025, is not anticipated to be complete until 2029.

-• We will keep the community and project-area property owners apprised of the construction timeline, estimated to be winter 2029 through summer 2031.
+• We will keep the community and project-area property and business owners apprised of the construction timeline, estimated to start as soon as 2029, dependent on funding.

 Background